 Jay's tracing of the allegorical symbols of justice, places the appearing of the blindfold for Justitia and its shifting meanings in the social context of transformations and political turmoil in Europe.
 But the blindfold originally put there to show that justice was mistaken or off-balance acquired positive connotations of sagacity and of being capable of ensuring justice, in spite of being blinded or rather because of - standing in for neutrality, rather than helplessness.
-The image of the Fool blinding Justice is listed in The Ship of Fools, by Sebastian Brant for the sin of being quarrelsome and going to court, thus indicating that initially there was a negative connotation to the blindfold.
+The image of the Fool blinding Justice can also be found in 'The Ship of Fools' by Sebastian Brant, which lists the various foibles and failings of mankind.
+Here the sin is being excessively quarrelsome and litigious, indicating that initially there was a negative connotation to the blindfolding of Justice.

-Jay also remarks that this period was marked by the move away from private, feudal justice to the early modern period.
-Images of law and justice became more austere and law was presented entirely in language - "we were well along the road to the modern cult of the abstract norm in juridical positivism".
+Jay also remarks that this period was marked by the move away from private, feudal justice.
+In the early modern period, images of law and justice became more austere and law was presented entirely in language - "we were well along the road to the modern cult of the abstract norm in juridical positivism".
 One of the implications of this banishment of images, except as metaphors in legalese, is the removal of the possibility of a divine revelation (necessarily to be seen) or of God in law or justice, but perhaps another implication is the reduction of justice to law; of the application of general norms with no space for the unique, incommensurable or improper.
 For it is the eye that notices particularity, or it is the eye that places us in relation with each other and the closing of eyes distances us from other beings or even objects (here sight is then not just about the physical capacity of sight not present in the visually impaired, but about being drawn into the symbolic and taking into account the particular, unique, incommensurable and the improper).